 Five-Year Cost Comparison

-While WiFi systems show lower initial costs, PoE systems often provide better long-term value through reduced maintenance and higher reliability.
+While WiFi systems show lower initial costs, PoE systems often deliver better long-term value through reduced maintenance and higher dependability.

 Advanced Features and Integration Capabilities